Skip to content

 [never[], React.Dispatch<React.SetStateAction<never[]>>]

-TypeScript can just infer that the state has type never[], it is an array but it has no clue what are the elements stored to array, so we clearly need to help the compiler and provide the type explicitly.
+TypeScript can just infer that the state has type never[], it is an array but it has no clue what the elements stored to the array are, so we clearly need to help the compiler and provide the type explicitly.

 Let us now define a type for notes: